v-eenay/tournament-tracker/Database/README.md

 3. Connect to your MySQL server instance (usually localhost, port 3306).
 4. Open the `TournamentTracker.sql` script from this directory.
 5. Execute the script.
 This will create the `Tournaments` database, all required tables, and the stored procedures.
+6. (Optional) To populate the database with sample data, open and execute the `SeedData.sql` script from this directory.
+This is useful for development and testing.

 ## Connection String